HorizonRepublic/nestkit-x/apps/docs/docs/overview/01-kernel.md

 ```

 :::tip Priorities in NestKit-X
-System NestKit-X packages use specific priorities:
+System NestKit-X some packages use specific priorities:

 - `@nestkit-x/logger`: -10,000 (guaranteed to be first)
-- `@nestkit-x/compression`: -9,999
-- `@nestkit-x/config`: -9,998

-For your services, it's recommended to use priorities from -999 to 999, but there will be no problems in case of
+There will be no problems in case of collisions, you can chose any priority
-collisions
 :::

 ### Callback Types